 According to the USDA Forest Service:

 The world-class fishery on the Smith River depends on water and fish produced in the Baldface drainage.

 Threatened by nickel strip mines

 Balface Creek, was found eligible to be added to the National Wild and Scenic River System by the Siskiyou National Forest in 1994.
 In 2004, the Secretary of Agriculture recommended that Congress add Baldface Creek’s watershed and the watersheds of the North and South Forks of Rough and Ready Creek be added to the Kalmiopsis Wilderness.
 Despite its nationally outstanding fisheries, scientific and ecological values Baldface Creek remains unprotected and threatened by nickel strip mining.
-The mining threat extend to the headwaters of the North Fork of Diamond Creek and the Fall Creek Watershed—all tributaries of the North Fork Smith River.
+The mining threat extends into the headwaters of the North Fork of Diamond Creek and the Fall Creek Watershed.
+All arel tributaries of the North Fork Smith River.

 Oregon Senators repeatedly ask for help from Obama Administration

 In California, the Smith River Watershed on National Forest land is withdrawn from location and entry under the 1872 Mining Law, with ~ 288,000 acres protected under the Smith River National Recreation Area Act.

 In Oregon despite repeated requests by Senators Ron Wyden and Jeff Merkley and Representative Peter DeFazio to the Obama Administration asking for help in providing interim protection for the area.
 The administration has not acted on the home state senators plea for help.
 As a result, the North Fork Smith River watershed—with some of the best fisheries habitat in the whole Smith River system—remains open to mining.
 A foreign owned mining company has taken advantage of the delays in protecting the area and is moving quickly to consolidate their hold on the area.

 Off road vehicle users and agency inaction pose irreversible impacts to pristine watersheds